Sigmmma/c20/README.md

 * Submit tips or request more documentation in a GitHub issue
 * Create a pull request if you're more technically inclined

 Don't worry if writing isn't your strong suit.
 We'll ensure your tips are properly incorporated into the Wiki and you're credited for them.
-Our focus will be on Halo 1 modding, so content for later games (e.g. H2V and H3) is welcomed but will not be prioritized.
+The current focus will be on all Halo 1 modding as well as modding the later games in MCC using the official mod tools.
+Other content (e.g. a tutorial for how to mod Halo Reach using Assembly) is welcomed but will not be prioritized.

 Editors or those issuing pull requests can refer to [EDITORS.md](EDITORS.md) for writing style and other content rules.